+Electricity

+Repair category 1

-1 The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
+Notes Sockets and switches within the property are on semi modern lines.
+The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
-There are some older junction boxes and the sockets and switches are on semi modern lines in places.